 Jeremy adapted his approach to training materials when he recognized that younger employees learned much better visually.
 He added more pictures and videos to his training manuals rather than just text, and he started doing more hands-on, direct instruction with new employees.
-Being flexible and embracing opportunities to update normal protocol when it’s needed can turn a mediocre business into a great one.
+Being flexible and embracing opportunities to update normal protocol when it’s necessary can turn a mediocre business into a great one.

 Part of taking on that role means improving his own skillset and taking responsibility for being the best manager and operator that he can be.
-He has already taken human resource courses and plans to take more to keep up with laws and new strategies for successfully dealing with employees.
+Jeremy has already taken human resource courses and plans to take more to keep up with laws and new strategies for successfully dealing with employees.
 He also stays current with car wash, fuel, and tobacco trends by attending conventions, conferences, and classes offered within those industries.
-He noted that getting LEAD certified for car wash operation through the ICA has been one of the best things he’s done for his career.
+He noted that getting LEAD certified for car wash operation through the ICA was one of the best things he’s done for his career.

 We appreciate Jeremy giving us a peek into the mind of a busy operator and manager.
 It’s clear that he has a lot on his plate at Speedi.
 Hopefully he finds some time to get a little seafood on his plate too!